ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 ![Grades](grades.png)

-- To get an A or above, you must:
-  - Participate in at least 20 problem sessions
-  - Complete **all** book exercises/quizzes and course engagement activities
-  - Get a score of **2** on all but 1 programming assignment, and no **0**'s on programming assignments
-  - Get a score of **2** on an assessment (exam) corresponding to each third of the course

-- To get a B or above, you must:
-  - Participate in at least 17 problem sessions
-  - Complete more than half of the book exercises/quizzes and course engagement activities
-  - Get a score of **2** on all but 2 programming assignments, and no **0**'s on programming assignments
-  - Get a score of **2** on an assessment corresponding to two of the three thirds of the course

-- To get a C- or above (a P on the P/NP scale), you must:
-  - Participate in at least 14 problem sessions
-  - Complete more than half book exercises/quizzes and course engagement activities
-  - Get a score of **2** on at least half of the programming assignments
-  - Get a score of **2** on an assessment corresponding to two of the three thirds of the course

 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale